-The Company utilizes interest rate derivatives to reduce the variability of cash flows in the interest payments associated with our variable rate debt due to changes in LIBOR (up to June 22, 2023) and Term SOFR.
+The Company utilizes interest rate derivatives to reduce the variability of cash flows in the interest payments associated with our variable rate debt due to changes in LIBOR (or its successor).
 For additional information on the derivative instruments described above, refer to Note 21, "Financial Instruments and Financial Risk", "Derivative Instruments."